A functional spatial autoregressive model using signatures: Discussion

-Although we do not present an application to real data in this work, this will be included in a future version of the document. \\ It should be noted that we have considered here only functional covariates.
+It should be noted that we have considered here only functional covariates.
 However, it would be interesting to be able to integrate both functional and non-functional covariates in the model. \\ Moreover the approach proposed here is designed to handle a univariate response variable.
 The case of a multivariate response variable should also be investigated. \cite{zhu2020multivariate} has recently proposed a spatial autoregressive model in this context with non-functional covariates.
-Thus, extending this approach to the context of functional covariates may be the subject of future work. \\ Another development could be the adaptation of our proposed approach to the spatial error model (SEM) or the SARAR model (SAR model with SAR errors) considering spatially correlated errors, with functional covariates.
+Thus, extending this approach to the context of functional covariates will be the subject of future work. \\

+Another development could be the adaptation of our proposed approach to the spatial error model (SEM) or the SARAR model (SAR model with SAR errors) considering spatially correlated errors, with functional covariates.

 \begin{lemma} Under \textbf{Assumptions I(i)-(vii)},

 \end{lemma}